andy-guttridge/song-mates/README.md

     <img src="readme_media/iteration_3_kanban_iii.png" width="400">
 </p>

-The project boards for each iteration in their final form can be accessed [via this link](https://github.com/andy-guttridge/song-mates/projects?query=is%3Aopen).
+The project boards in their final form can be accessed [via this link](https://github.com/andy-guttridge/song-mates/projects?query=is%3Aopen).
 There are no project boards for iterations 4 and 6, because they were 'special' three working day iterations dedicated to design/styling work and testing/bug fixing, as opposed to implementing user stories.
 All the MVP user stories had been successfully implemented by the end of iteration 3.

 There were some user stories which were automatically implemented as a consequence of other work (e.g. implementing admin panels for the data models) or by virtue of Django's built in features.
 These were documented with a special 'mop-up' milestone ([link](https://github.com/andy-guttridge/song-mates/milestone/6)) and closed.

 One challenge was that there was considerable uncertainty as to how many story points to allocate to each task.
-For this reason, the first iteration had tasks equating to more than 16 total, although care was taken to ensure the number of 'must haves' did not exceed 60%.
+For this reason, the first iteration had tasks equating to more than 16 total, although care was still taken to ensure the number of 'must haves' did not exceed 9 story points.
 As work progressed, it became apparent that story points had been overestimated for some tasks, with iteration 2 completed ahead of schedule.
 Iteration 3 was then opened early.

 Note that one user story was left off the iteration 3 board in error, but was planned for and completed during that iteration.
 It was later added to the 'done' column for that iteration to ensure it was documented.